 Over time, some of them may reciprocate the effort you put in by promoting one or some of your posts to their audience.
 Although after some work, this still can be considered a free commercial.

 Who knows, you may even make some new friends 🙂

 2. Join a group of like-minded bloggers.

-That’s why if a picture is captivating, it will catch the visitors eye and in no time they will discover your blog.
-Set up a Pinterest account for your blog as soon as possible and start pinning high quality pins that are descriptive to your blog’s content.
+That's why if a picture is captivating, it will catch the visitor's eye and in no time they will discover your blog.
+Set up a Pinterest account for your blog as soon as possible and start pinning high-quality pins that are descriptive of your blog’s content.

 Visiting the Pinterest profiles of other bloggers, look at the group boards that they are part of.
-Group boards allow more than one pinterest account to add pins in the same board.
+Group boards allow more than one Pinterest account to add pins to the same board.